 We’ve chosen the July date for a few reasons:

 - Our race will be completed before the main UK School summer holidays begin and the height of UK summer tourism is late July into August.
-We note that both the Scottish and Irish holidays start earlier.
+We note that Irish holidays start earlier.

 - The race will avoid the Half-term and Easter holidays earlier in the year (April/May) when roads are busier.

 - As a race team, we’re not available to organise the race in June, so that wasn’t possible.

 - The long days will provide good light from early morning to late into the evening, ensuring as much rider visibility/safety as possible, noting that riders may opt for the minimum 4 hours sleep each night.